nest/nest-simulator/doc/userdoc/related_projects.rst

 Neuromorphic hardware
 ---------------------

-`SpiNNaker and BrainScales <https://electronicvisions.github.io/hbp>`_ are neuromorphic computing systems, which enable energy-efficient, large-scale neuronal network simulations with simplified spiking neuron models.
+:doc:`SpiNNaker and BrainScaleS <neuromorph:index>` are neuromorphic computing systems, which enable energy-efficient, large-scale neuronal network simulations with simplified spiking neuron models.
-The BrainScaleS system is based on physical (analogue) emulations of neuron models and offers highly accelerated operation (104 x real time).
+The BrainScaleS system is based on physical (analog) emulations of neuron models and offers highly accelerated operation (104 x real time).
 The SpiNNaker system is based on a digital many-core architecture and provides real-time operation.

+* :doc:`Get started with SpiNNaker <neuromorph:mc/mc_index>`
+* :doc:`Get started with BrainScaleS <neuromorph:pm/pm>`

 TheVirtualBrain (TVB)
 ---------------------